ruirizzi/web-api-lab/README.md

 All the tests are on the ``user-webapitests`` project inside the folder with the same name.

-To run the tests, you can simply ``~\dotnet run`` inside that folder.
-Also, if using Visual Studio 2017+, you can open the whole solution and run tests on the ``user-webapitests`` project:
+If using Visual Studio 2017+, you can open the whole solution and run tests on the ``user-webapitests`` project:

 ![how to run tests from solution explorer](https://i.imgur.com/jGGFtGL.png)